j-min/motion2csv/README.md

       : TrackingState_Tracked	= 2

 # Example

 # Function description
-## void CBodyBasics::DrawBody(INT64 nTime, const Joint* pJoints, const D2D1_POINT_2F* pJointPoints)
+void CBodyBasics::DrawBody
-Actually, Most of processes are in this function.
+: Actually, Most of processes are in this function.
 Recording motion, Writing csv, etc...
 You should look into this function.
 Further descriptions are written in code.

 # TODO